 - Shorter teeth

 A crown for your teeth is almost as good as a crown on your head.
 Crowns cover the entire teeth and so this treatment will conceal any imperfections caused by short or uneven teeth to make them appear as good as new!
 Dental crowns are thick caps that are positioned on top of damaged teeth.
 These work to cover, preserve and protect the underlying tooth.
-Materials to choose from include porcelain, resin, metals and ceramic.
+Materials to choose from include porcelain, resin, metals, and ceramic.

-Thinner than a crown, a veneer covers the front surface of the tooth rather the whole tooth.
+Thinner than a crown, a veneer covers the front surface of the tooth rather than the whole tooth.
 Acting similarly to a crown, the veneer is used to conceal any imperfections without altering the existing tooth.
 This may be perfect for you if you are experiencing a more mild version of worn teeth.